 And what about the inside?

 Under the prickles the hedgehog has a remarkable system of muscles which work to raise and lower its spines.
 When it is frightened it will tighten the muscles around its flanks and curl up.
-Its soft parts are thus completely guarded by a defensive cover of prickles which few enemies can penetrate.
+Its soft parts are completely guarded by a defensive cover of prickles which few enemies can penetrate.
 But what about its bones?
-Have a look at the diagram of a hedgehog’s skeleton below –
+Have a look at the image of a hedgehog’s skeleton below –

-More facts about Hedgehogs
+More facts about hedgehogs

 - They have relatively long legs – about 10cms (4”) – and these enable them to run as fast as we can walk.

 - Their front feet are shorter and broader than their back ones.

 - The claws on their powerful front feet are particularly useful for digging.